JSlush95/SlushStoreApp/README.md

         public static string PublicKey => Environment.GetEnvironmentVariable("PublicKey", EnvironmentVariableTarget.Machine);
     }
     ```
-Note: ``ApplicationDBContext`` will contain the connection string reference:
+2. ``ApplicationDBContext`` will contain the connection string reference:
-- In Visual Studio, you can create an SQL server manually in the SQL Server Object Explorer, then you may use that database name instead.
+    - Note: In Visual Studio, you can create an SQL server manually in the SQL Server Object Explorer, then you may use that database name instead.
     ```
     public ApplicationDbContext()
                 : base("DefaultConnection")